 Top of the page

-Mastoiditis (say "mass-toy-DY-tus") means the bone behind the ear is infected.
-An ear problem may start with a cold.
-Sometimes the infection spreads to areas outside of the middle ear.
-This can cause new problems, such as a bone infection.
+Mastoiditis (say "mass-toy-DY-tus") is an infection that affects the bone behind the ear.
+It most often occurs after an ear infection.
+Sometimes an ear infection can spread to areas outside of the ear.
+This can cause new problems, like mastoiditis.

 Author: Healthwise Staff